7 Most Difficult Languages to Learn in the World

 1. Mandarin Chinese

-Mandarin is the most widely spoken Chinese language with more than 1 billion native speakers.
+Mandarin is the most widely spoken Chinese language, with over 1 billion native speakers.
 If you want to learn Chinese, be ready to sacrifice to spend upward of 2,000 hours from whatever time you might have.

-Chinese is a tonal language, making it even more challenging for people to learn and convey the different meanings of words according to the tone and pitch.
+Chinese is a tonal language, making it even more challenging for people to learn and convey the different meanings of words according to their tone and pitch.

 The ability to speak the Mandarin language doesn’t help you read it, and vice-versa.

-Mandarin characters, with an infinite amount of intricate hanzi drawings, are pretty hard.
+Mandarin characters, with infinite intricate hanzi drawings, are pretty hard.

-You need to learn a minimum of 2,500 characters to read a single newspaper or pass the Intermediate level 5 of the HSK exam.
+You need to learn at least 2,500 characters to read a newspaper or pass the Intermediate Level 5 of the HSK exam.
 And up to 5,000 characters to communicate fluently and master Mandarin.

 Mandarin is probably one of the most difficult languages in the globe for an English speaker to learn.